 - Install weather strips at the bottom of exterior doors.

 - Trim branches and overgrown plants and bushes.

 - Store all food in tightly sealed containers.

 - Properly dispose of trash and regularly empty garbage cans.

 These vile vermin can multiply quickly since some rodent species breed year-round, taking their populations from gnawing a little problem to a major infestation.
 Be sure to contact your pest management provider to make a plan for stopping rodent problems before they start.

 For more information on how to catch rodents sooner rather than later, download our report, RATS!
-Your Guide to Avoiding Rodents Like the Plague).
+A Guide to Avoiding Rodents at Your Business).